ysdn2019/Graduates-List/graduates/jay-lintag.md

 ---
 path: /work/Brainfood
 graduate: Jay Lintag
-mainimg: /assets/work/lintag_jay_project2_web_main - Jay Lintag.jpg
+cover: /assets/work/lintag_jay_project2_web_main - Jay Lintag.jpg
-thumbnailimg: /assets/work/lintag_jay_project2_web_main - Jay Lintag.jpg
+thumbnail: /assets/work/lintag_jay_project2_web_main - Jay Lintag.jpg
 title: Brainfood
 groupmembers:
-fields: Branding, Illustration, Packaging
+category: Branding, Illustration, Packaging
 mediumdimensions:
 description: Brainfood is a board game that structures brainstorming in a fun and exciting manner.
 This game challenges players to come up with as many ideas as possible using the cards that display on the boards.
 At the end of each round, a judge will approve every player’s ideas for points.
 digitallink: